christianThardy/christianThardy.github.io/tom-interpretability.md

 <br/>

 Diving deeper, the blue regions in this plot indicate where patching helped the model get closer to the correct prediction `basket`, red regions show where patching hurt (pushing it towards `box`), while white regions indicate neutral activations (neither positive nor negative, transplanting the clean run into the model has no effect).
 The clean run is the uncorrupted input—where the model gets things right (`John thinks the cat is on the basket`).
-The corrupted run comes from swapping adjacent tokens, which messes up the sentence’s meaning and leads to wrong answers.
+The corrupted run comes from swapping adjacent tokens, which messes up the meaning of the sentence and leads to wrong answers.
 The goal is to patch activations from the clean run into the corrupted one at various layers and sequence positions and see how much it improves the model’s logit difference (i.e., how much closer it gets to predicting the correct answer).

 Patching the `basket` token in layer 1 of the corrupted run gives a massive boost, almost recovering full performance.
 But, as we move to later layers, significant activation changes happen at the `the` token—which is the token right before the position of the final token, representing the model's prediction. **This shift hints at something important:** the model first focuses on where the `cat` was (`on the box`), and later on, it shifts to what word needs to be filled in (`basket` vs. `box`).
 There’s a super interesting pattern—starting from the `box` token in layer 0 and running up to the final `the` token in layer 25.
 This implies a distinct computational flow across the model’s layers.
 Early on, (layers 0-10) it’s all about the `box` token (likely where the model locks in the idea that the cat was on the box).

-Between layers 10-20, the patching impact spreads more evenly across the key tokens.
+Between layers 10-15, the patching impact spreads more evenly across the key tokens.
 This is probably where the model’s pulling everything together, building up a complete understanding of what’s going on and learning about the `box` vs `basket` contradiction.
-Then, by layers 20-25, the focus shifts hard onto the final `the` token—this is where the model's deciding which word (`basket` vs. `box`) to predict.
+Then, by layers 20-25, the focus shifts hard onto the `leaves` token and the final `the` token—this is where the model's deciding which word (`basket` vs. `box`) to predict.
 While patching `basket` is super helpful in early layers, it starts to hurt later on (negative blue regions).
 It seems like **the model needs to remember the cat's second position** (`box`) early on but **then "forget" it** by the end to make the right call (`basket`).
 This shows how the model's thinking evolves layer by layer.

 One cool takeaway is how localized the effect is—patching just a few tokens or layers can fix a lot of the model’s mistakes.
 It’s not spreading out the info evenly across the whole network.
 Instead, there’s a very directed flow of information from `box` to `the` over time, as if the relevant information for choosing `basket` over `box` is stored at the `box` token located at the position in the passage where Mark moved the cat.

 **This fits with the bigger picture:** earlier layers are encoding the critical scene details (e.g., Mark moving the cat), while early and midstream activations are key for representing changes in location (whether the cat ends up on the basket or box).
 The whole process aligns with previous attention analyses—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on reinforcing John’s false belief.

 Another takeaway is how models seem to encode and summarize abstract information at specific token positions that act as structural anchor points<sub>[<a href="https://arxiv.org/pdf/2310.15154" title="Tigges" rel="nofollow">15</a>]</sub>.
 Specifically, the tokens `box` and `leaves` stand out.
-Their isolation to patching suggests that rather than Mark or John's belief state being directly moved to the final token, these tokens seem to act as dedicated storage points—`box` representing the object’s location and `leaves` representing Mark’s action.
-Then the token `the` takes on a final aggregation role, pulling everything together before prediction.
+Their isolation to patching suggests that rather than Mark or John's belief state being directly moved to the final token, or attending back to the original source tokens,  the model compresses and aggregates causally relevant information at the intermediate tokens `box` and `leaves` in the residual stream—`box` representing the object’s location and `leaves` representing Mark’s action.

-Instead of always attending back to the original source tokens, the model compresses and aggregates causally relevant information at the intermediate tokens `box` and `leaves`, and passes that along to `the` at layer 22.
-By the time the prediction happens, all the information from earlier in the context is funneled through these positions.
+Then the token `the` takes on a final aggregation role, pulling everything together before prediction at layer 22.
+By the time the prediction happens, all the information from earlier in the context is funneled through these “storage” positions.
 As a result, these tokens become just as important—if not more so—than the constituent parts of the sentence that originally introduced the information.

-Weak evidence in this analysis shows that the summarization motif is not just for sentiment, but might be a general mechanism models use—in this case to track and update information about sequential events; so the model is using the tokens as a reference point to maintain a coherent representation of the scene.
+Weak evidence in this analysis shows that the summarization motif may not just be for sentiment, but might be a general mechanism models use to track and update information about sequential events; so the model is using the tokens as a reference point to maintain a coherent representation of the scene—in this case for ToM.
 This behavior was discovered by patching clean residual activations for content (`box`, `leaves`) and functional (`the`) tokens into a corrupted run at specific layers to isolate their contribution.

 The baseline logit difference for the clean run is 16.52.
 But when clean activations are patched in for `box`, `leaves` and `the`, the logit difference increases by 36%.
 This implies that the model is relying on these positions to store contextual information and that these tokens play a central role in the model’s predictions.